New global coronavirus cases nearly double in two months

 Some of those infections were due to the spread of new variants, while other surges came as pandemic fatigue set in and authorities moved to relax restrictions.
 The rise in cases comes as vaccines rollouts continue globally, with some countries hoping to counteract the surge with inoculations and others facing serious vaccine shortages that could make such efforts impossible.

 Indian officials said Thursday that more than 200,000 new cases had been confirmed in the last 24 hours alone.
-The government has ordered temporary hospitals to be set up in hotels and banquet halls in order to cope with an onslaught of cases.
+The government has ordered temporary hospitals to be set up in hotels and banquet halls to cope with an onslaught of cases.

 In Mumbai, authorities implemented a strict set of temporary rules this week, closing most businesses.
 The case count in India is significantly higher than it was during the country’s last devastating surge in September.
 Many measures were relaxed last year as cases started to dwindle.
 But cases began to steadily increase earlier this year and the latest case levels are wreaking havoc on the country’s health system.